I. The Misframed Argument

 Yet again and again, our explanations behave as though such an axis is required.

-This is the quiet suggestion that keeps resurfacing: that there is a degree of freedom in the structure of reality that we cannot enter, cannot sense, and cannot visualise—but whose absence makes our accounts fail.
-An axis that does not run alongside space or time, but stands orthogonal to them.
+This is the quiet suggestion that keeps resurfacing: that there is a degree of freedom in the structure of reality that we cannot enter, cannot sense, and cannot visualise, but whose absence makes our accounts fail.
+An axis that stands orthogonal to space and time alike.

 Think of it the way mathematics introduces an extra dimension because without it the equations refuse to balance.
-The claim here is structural-realist: our best explanatory frameworks systematically require positing this kind of structure—independent degrees of freedom whose effects are real even though we have no direct access to them—whether or not reality “literally” contains hidden physical dimensions.
+The claim here is structural-realist: our best explanatory frameworks systematically require positing independent degrees of freedom whose effects are real even though we have no direct access to them, whether or not reality "literally" contains hidden physical dimensions.

-Orthogonality here is independent.
+Orthogonality here means independence.
 An axis that cannot be reached by moving further in any direction we already know, nor by waiting longer, nor by speeding up.
-An axis that does not intersect our experience except through its consequences.
+An axis that intersects our experience only through its consequences.

 In mathematics, when such an axis is required, it is often labelled W. The choice is deliberately empty.
 It avoids the temptation to smuggle intuition into structure.
 It says, simply: here is another degree of freedom, whether we like it or not.